bergesinstitute/graf-method/book-3-unit-3.md

 I: Sí, mucho.

-# Periodo de tiempo específico: usamos pretérito perfecto
+# Periodo de tiempo específico: usamos pretérito perfecto (specific period of time: we use preterite)

 Cuando hablamos de un periodo de tiempo e indicamos cuándo empezó y cuándo terminó, utilizamos pretérito perfecto.
-Normalmente usamos las preposiciones entre (between) o de/a (from/to) para delimitar el periodo de tiempo.
+Normalmente usamos las preposiciones *entre* (between) o *de/a* (from/to) para delimitar el periodo de tiempo.

+> In English: When we talk about a period of time and we indicate when it started and when it ended, we use preterite.
+We usually use the prepositions *entre* (between) or *de/a* (from/to) to delimit the period of time.

 *Entre 1999 y 2005 viví en Toronto.*